 The Best Virginia Homeowners Insurance Companies

 As one of the original 13 colonies, Virginia is home to a lot of history, including a timeline punctuated with natural disasters.
-From costly hurricanes and a 5.8 earthquake in 2011 (the strongest east of the Mississippi since 1944) to Snowmageddon and super-charged thunderstorms, it’s hard to know what to expect in Old Dominion.
+From costly hurricanes and a 5.8 earthquake in 2011 (the strongest east of the Mississippi since 1944) to Snowmageddon and super-charged thunderstorms, it’s hard to know what to expect in the Old Dominion.
 Or, more importantly, how those potential perils might impact your homeowners insurance.

-How We Found The Best Homeowners Insurance Companies In Virginia
+How We Found the Best Homeowners Insurance Companies in Virginia

 To find the best for Virginia, we mirrored the approach in our review on nationwide homeowners insurance companies.
 First, we determined the largest providers in Virginia by market share.
 Then, we took note of their claims ratings, coverage options, available discounts, and financial fitness — comparing scores from reputable financial research companies like Standard & Poor’s, A.M.
 Best, and Moody’s.
 We called up their agents, pored over their websites, and used all their online tools to get a sense of the real user experience.
 Here’s how they ranked.

 The 5 Best Homeowners Insurance Companies in Virginia

 There’s a reason State Farm is the leading underwriter for homeowners insurance policies in Virginia and why it’s our top pick: It’s reliable.
 State Farm’s finances are rock-solid.
 Moody’s awarded the company with the second-highest distinction (Aa1), meaning State Farm is “of high quality and subject to very low credit risk.”
 State Farm also got high marks from A.M.
 Best, with a top-tier score of A++.